-- All equipment installed and used as part of the project activity for the extraction, compression, and storage of CMM and CBM at the project site, and transport to an off-site user. - Flaring, captive power and heat generation facilities installed and used as part of the project activity. - Power plants connected to the electricity grid, where the project activity exports power to the grid, as per the definition of project electricity system and connected electricity system given in ACM0002 ("Consolidated baseline methodology for grid-connected electricity generation from renewable sources").
+- All equipment installed and used as part of the project activity for the extraction, compression, and storage of CMM and CBM at the project site, and transport to an off-site user. - Flaring, catalytic oxidation, captive power and heat generation facilities installed and used as part of the project activity. - Power plants connected to the electricity grid, where the project activity exports power to the grid, as per the definition of project electricity system and connected electricity system given in "Tool for calculation of emission factor for electricity systems"2.